gardinermichael/Wordpress-Masonry-Grid/README.md

   * Category will show up for ALL your posts.
   * Taxonomy will only show up for your custom post type.
 Use CPT to create it and turn on the hierarchical setting (it'll otherwise act like tags)
 * In my case, I used categories as a defining filter (a range of years, per seperate page), than taxonomy tags (published year within the same page) as a subfilter.
-  * It helps if images are named descriptively -- i.e. the year/month are included in the image titles.
+  * It helps if the images are named descriptively -- i.e. the year/month are included in the titles.
 * Save customized PHP/CSS to the */wp-content/themes/your-theme/* folder
   * Add the css to **style.css**
   * Create a new php file for your HTML (i.e. **newspapers-grid.php**)